OpenSwitchNOS/openswitch-ops-docs/quick-start-physical.md

 ## Installing OpenSwitch on an AS5712

 This guide will use AS5712 as an example.
-Please see [hw compatible](http://openswitch.net/documents/user/hardware-compatibility) guide for other platforms.
+Please see [hw compatible](documents/user/hardware-compatibility) guide for other platforms.

 a.
-Using the timestamp you've noted from "Pick a stable OpenSwitch Image" step, download the OPS ONIE installer image from [periodic_artifacts](https://archive.openswitch.net/artifacts/periodic/master/) from the 0.3.0+<YYYYMMDDHH>/as5712/ folder.
+Using the timestamp you've noted from "Finding an OpenSwitch Image" step, download the OPS ONIE installer image from [periodic_artifacts](https://archive.openswitch.net/artifacts/periodic/master/) from the 0.3.0+&lt;YYYYMMDDHH&gt;/as5712/ folder.
 For example: [download_build_823_onie_installer](https://archive.openswitch.net/artifacts/periodic/master//0.3.0+2016031100/as5712/openswitch-onie-installer-x86_64-as5712_54x-0.3.0+2016031100)

 b.
 If you have networking setup on your AS5712 and an accessible tftp server
    1. Copy the downloaded OPS image into the tftp directory with the name ops_as5712